oeg-upm/dataeuropa-analysis/README.md

 # DataEuropa Analysis

 Public organisations are publishing their datasets in data.europa.eu.
-Several studies are conducted to measure the reuse of these datasets.
-The aim of this repository is to understand the context in which these datasets are mentioned and analyse the reuse of these datasets from other platforms, such as StackOverflow, Reddit, and GitHub.
+Several studies have been conducted to measure the reuse of these datasets.
+The aim is to measure the presence of data.europa.eu in external platforms, understand the context in which these datasets are mentioned and analyse the presence of these datasets in these platforms, such as StackOverflow, Reddit, and GitHub.

 [//]: # (Repository for the analysis of data.europa.eu done in task 3.4)